 The boy heard something drop.
 He peeked through his fingers and

 saw that horse's head was down.
 Somebody said, "Now take your hands off

 The boy raised his eyes, and where the horse was standing there

 now stood a great man.
 There was a great man standing, looking at him.

 I had a hard time to bring you back here.
-I met you down there.
+I met you down there by the big wolf's home.
 I hear

 that you're a great man now.
 Now you shall go out in the world and you